 Advanced (pre-dissemination) Advisory Opinion Request under NRPC 7.2B (voluntary)

-If you wish to obtain an advanced opinion regarding your advertisement’s compliance, you may submit a request under RPC 7.2B by filing an Advanced Opinion Request Form, along with a non-refundable $250 fee.
+If you wish to obtain an advanced opinion regarding your advertisement’s compliance, you may submit a request under RPC 7.2B by filing an Advance Advisory Opinion Request Form, along with a non-refundable $250 fee.
 The advertisement will be submitted for review and an opinion will be issued within thirty (30) days.

 An advanced opinion of compliance is binding on all discipline panels, so long as all information provided to secure that opinion is true and not misleading.